Complaints

 new film bill draws sharp criticism from Nepali

-authority to film censor board and adds unnecessary
+sweeping authority to film censor board and adds

 There

-film: In his first film, Anmol Gurung has directed the
+in the film: In his first film, Anmol Gurung has

 In

-will mandate showing Nepali films exclusively for half a
+Nepali films exclusively for half a year, and

 Bir

-comedian Pranesh Gautam a lesson, but if Bir
+wants to teach comedian Pranesh Gautam a lesson,

 Nepali